My name is Neil Chantry. I’d like to introduce myself. I’m an “A” Grade Electrical Mechanic.

 I’ve been an outdoorsy sort of person most of my life.
 I grew up dreaming of flying aircraft and was massively involved in Control line Aero modelling.
 Designing, building and flying model aircraft pretty much set the stage for my life to come, having learned the joy of coming up with ideas, putting them into design and perfecting them.
 It taught me to love working with Engines, timber and all sorts of associated systems engineering.

 Funny, but “the Oldies” might just have understood teaching work ethic a lot better than I’d guessed.
 By 14yo, On top of my schooling, I had a small lawn mowing round, mixed and sold high performance fuels, cleaned out underground oil tanks, worked in factories and learned to import and sell Hobby components.
-My other favorite was to buy, refurbish and re-sell old furniture.
+My other favourite was to buy, refurbish and re-sell old furniture.
 Funny, I thought my parents were the meanest in the world refusing to ever give money.
 By my early 20’s, I got that it had cost my parents a fortune driving me around and supplying paint and sandpaper me to earn every penny I wanted.

 The skills learned on the modelling soon needed upgrading when I bought my first Holden.
 Rust holes so big, you could put a fist in them.
 A few quick lessons on Fibre glassing and the rust was never seen again.
 She looked a treat once the final top coat went on.
 That was the start of a life-time of restoration work.

 From there, I obtained my Electrical apprenticeship…………………………… and loved it.
 Halfway through, I had a rather upsized Oooops and ended up in Hospital for 6 months (If you’ve never asked, that’s how I paralysed the left arm).
 Finally got back to work, albeit in a different role.
 That’s where I got to learn the Estimating and Engineering side of the industry.

 A couple of cars later came my HK GTS Monaro.
 My first 240Z followed on from that promptly, yep, another life-time love.
 Finished in Safari Gold then re-painted in Le Mans red.
 Selling that paid for the deposit on the first house.